kaarthik-balakrishnan/kaarthik-balakrishnan.github.io/index.md

 <section class="home-about">
 	<img src="{{ "/assets/img/profile.jpg" | relative_url }}" alt="Photo of Kaarthik Abhinav Balakrishnan" class="about-photo" />

-<p>I'm <strong>Kaarthik Abhinav Balakrishnan</strong>, a computational neuroscientist and I received mt PhD in Biophysics at The Ohio State University in August 2025.</p>
+<p>I'm <strong>Kaarthik Abhinav Balakrishnan</strong>, a computational neuroscientist and I received my PhD in Biophysics at The Ohio State University in August 2025.</p>

 <p>My path started with my interests in the questions of <strong>fundamental physics</strong> - quantum mechanics, field theory, and general relativity - driven by the belief that understanding basic laws would explain everything else.
 Over time, ideas from <strong>statistical mechanics and complex systems</strong> (especially Philip Anderson’s <em>More is Different</em>) convinced me that the most interesting phenomena don't pertain to the most fundamental particles, but in the <strong>emergent behavior of many interacting units</strong>.</p>